fleetdm/fleet/handbook/demand/README.md

 - Reach out to the contributor to thank them for their contribution
 - Consider sharing the contribution on social media
 - Ask if we could send the contributor any swag
-- If yes, follow the steps to fufuill a swag request.
+- If yes, follow the steps to fulfill a swag request.

 ### Run a new ad or change an existing ad
 Any changes to the current running ads visible to a user, including designs, keywords, or targeting, are approved in 🦢🗣 Design review (#g-digital-experience), which [occurs regularly](https://fleetdm.com/handbook/company/product-groups#design-reviews) and is open to all fleeties.